-Early Head Start Settings Only.
-The home-based option delivers the full range of services, through visits with the child's parents, primarily in the child's home and through group socialization opportunities in a Head Start classroom, community facility, home, or on field trips.
+We used to use the home-based option delivering the full range of services, through visits with the child's parents, primarily in the child's home and through group socialization opportunities in an Early Head Start classroom, community facility, home, or on field trips.
+Currently, we do not use home-based.